Cocaine, like many drugs1 can enter the body a variety of ways (Figure 4).

-However, the brain permits the entry of certain kinds of drugs; only those drugs that exist in their unionized form are able to penetrate the group of membranes that form the “blood brain barrier3“.
-The blood brain barrier consists of tightly packed capillary endothelial cells4, so there are no pores through which charged compounds can pass (Figure 3).
-Drugs that are highly lipophilic5 (lipid-loving) such as cocaine penetrate most quickly.
+However, the brain only permits the entry of certain kinds of drugs by diffusion; only those drugs that exist in their unionized form are able to diffuse through the group of membranes that form the “blood brain barrier3“.
+The blood brain barrier consists of tightly packed capillary endothelial cells4, so there are no pores through which charged compounds can pass (Figure 6).
+Drugs that are highly lipophilic5 (lipid-loving) such as cocaine penetrate most quickly by diffusion.
 Other drugs that cross the blood brain barrier easily include nicotine, marijuana and heroin.
-(Some drugs can be transported across the blood brain barrier by binding to transport proteins.)
+(Some larger and ionized drugs can be transported across the blood brain barrier by binding to transport proteins.)
 By restricting only certain molecules (and drugs) from reaching the brain, the brain can be protected from dangerous compounds.
 If a drug such as cocaine is snorted, it takes a little longer to get to the brain where it produces its psychoactive6 effects.
 Cocaine diffuses through special epithelial cells7 (mucosal cells8) lining the nasal passages into nearby capillaries.
 There is a very extensive capillary network in the nasal passages so drugs are absorbed into the bloodstream fairly quickly.
 Then, the cocaine travels within the venous system to the heart, then to the lungs, and back to the heart for distribution throughout the body (Figure 4).